drep-project/DREP-Chain/README.md

 drep is a full node implementation of Drep written in Go (golang).

-It acts as a fully-validating chain daemon for the Drep cryptocurrency.  dcrd maintains the entire past transactional ledger of Drep and allows relaying of transactions to other Drep nodes around the world.
+It acts as a fully-validating chain daemon for the Drep cryptocurrency.  drep maintains the entire past transactional ledger of Drep and allows relaying of transactions to other Drep nodes around the world.